sescob4/MovieDB_4402/README.md

 ### **Cannot Connect to MySQL**:
 - Ensure your MySQL server is running.
 - Verify credentials in the `connect_to_db` function (`db_functions.py`).
+- If you have any additional questions, please email `sescob4@lsu.edu` for clarification.